 - Prepare the Surface: Sand down or fill any uneven areas promptly.

-- Test for Stability: Lay out a few planks temporarily to ensure evenness.
+- Test for Stability: Lay out a few planks temporarily to ensure they are level.

 - Seek Professional Help: Consult experts for significant levelling issues.